- Grass allergy is when a person experiences symptoms of allergic rhinitis (hay fever) or thunderstorm asthma after exposure to grass pollen.

 What is grass allergy?

-Grass allergy occurs when a person has an allergic reaction after being exposed to pollen from grasses (as well as trees, plants and some weeds) at certain times of the year.
+Grass allergy occurs when a person experiences symptoms after being exposed to pollen from grasses (as well as trees, plants and some weeds).

 Australian native grasses are less likely to cause allergies than those introduced from overseas, exotic or lawn-variety grasses.